apache/zeppelin/docs/docs/interpreter/spark.md

 ### ZeppelinContext

 Zeppelin automatically injects ZeppelinContext as variable 'z' in your scala/python environment.
-ZeppelinContext provides some addtional functions and utility.
+ZeppelinContext provides some additional functions and utility.

 <br />
 #### Object exchange